 Article 1338 of the Civil Code (KUHPer)states that a valid agreement binds the parties who make it and has the power to influence third parties who can rely on the contents of the agreement.
-This is the basis for strong legal protection for all parties involved in infrastructure projects, both as parties directly involved in the consortium and third parties.6
+This is the basis for strong legal protection for all parties involved in infrastructure projects, both as parties directly involved in the consortium and third parties.

 If a dispute arises regarding a consortium agreement in an infrastructure project, the law governing the dispute resolution mechanism also provides protection.
-For example, Law No. 30 of 1999 concerning Arbitration and Alternative Dispute Resolution provides an option for resolving disputes outside the courts, which is more efficient and faster.7 In the context of a consortium agreement, disputes

-5 Law no. 2 of 2014 concerning Notary Positions.
-State Gazette of the Republic of Indonesia 2014 can be resolved through an arbitration mechanism that can prioritize justice and legal certainty for all parties.
+For example, Law No. 30 of 1999 concerning Arbitration and Alternative Dispute Resolution provides an option for resolving disputes outside the courts, which is more efficient and faster.8 In the context of a consortium agreement, disputes can be resolved through an arbitration mechanism that can prioritize justice and legal certainty for all parties.